miranda-r-evans/ArtWalk/README.md

 ### Home
 ![screenshot of home](/images/home.png)
 Generate A Route panel is used to randomly generate a route in a particular area.
+The advanced button allows for wanted and unwanted points.
 After a route is generated, the Open A Route panel pops up, which provides links to Google Maps.
 If the user is logged in, a panel to save or like the route pops up as well.
 The user can choose what name to give the route and what keywords to associate it with.

 ### Custom
 ![screenshot of custom](/images/custom.png)